 OpenApp develops European patient registry to support fight against rare disease Tay-Sachs

-OpenApp, a leading provider of healthcare IT solutions, has developed a new patient registry to support the fight against Tay-Sachs and Sandhoff disease.
-This new registry is a joint initiative between The Cure & Action for Tay-Sachs (CATS) Foundation in the UK and "Acción y Cura para Tay-Sachs (ACTAYS)" in Spain, two organisations who support families affected by these rare diseases.
+OpenApp, a leading provider of custom healthcare IT solutions, has developed a new patient registries to support the fight against Tay-Sachs and Sandhoff disease.
+This new registry is a joint initiative between the Cure & Action for Tay-Sachs (CATS), the CATS Foundation in the UK and "Acción y Cura para Tay-Sachs (ACTAYS)" in Spain.
+Both organisations who support families affected by these rare diseases.

 Tay Sachs and Sandoff disease are complex illnesses which affect a range of people.
 An individual diagnosed with either disease will suffer a relentless deterioration of mental and physical abilities and in its most common form called Infantile Tay-Sachs and Infantile Sandhoff, the symptoms commence around six months of age and result in death by the age of five.